Jerrold Post: Awards and honors

 In 1979, Post won the Intelligence Medal of Merit.
 In 1980, he won the Studies in Intelligence Award.
 In 2002, he received the Nevitt Sanford Award for Distinguished Professional Contributions to Political Psychology.
 He was a Life Fellow of the American Psychiatric Association.

 Publications and articles

-Post authored 14 books and scores of articles.
+Post authored 14 books and scores of articles throughout his life.
 His last book was entitled, "Dangerous Charisma: The Political Psychology of Donald Trump and His Followers", which he co-authored with Stephanie R. Doucette.
 It was published one year prior to the 2020 election.